-Night of Theatre n°11, the eleventh edition of an unusual night-long festival of contemporary performing and collaborative arts, will take place on Saturday, March 2, 2019 at and around Trimukhi Cultural Centre in the Santhal tribal village of Borotalpada, West Bengal, India.
-4 French artists (Guy-André Lagesse, Nicolas Barthélemy, Dorine Julien and Jérôme Rigaut) from Les Pas Perdus, Marseille, 1 Japanese choreographer based in Bruxelles (Ikue Nakagawa) and 20 performers from Trimukhi Platform (French Jean-Frédéric Chevallier, Bengali Sukla Bar and Santhal Bhudray Besra, Sumita Besra, Dani Hansda, Dhananjoy Hansda, Dulal Hansda, Falguni Hansda, Joba Hansda, Ramjit Hansda, Sukul Hansda, Salkhan Hansda, Surujmoni Hansda, Gurubhari Hembrom) are already preparing in situ sound, theatre, dance or dance-theatre-video performances as well as gigantic art installations so for you to discover during the event.
-To make things different this year, the night of theatre begins at day time: you’ll be invited to a surprising afternoon walk through the village and the surrounding deforested forest (called for this occasion “the bonsai jungle”).
-As each year, the festivity ends with a multi-cultural dance party you’ll enjoy too.
+Night of Theatre n°11, the eleventh edition of an unusual night-long festival of contemporary performing and collaborative arts, took place on Saturday, March 2, 2019 at and around Trimukhi Cultural Centre in the Santhal tribal village of Borotalpada, West Bengal, India.
+Three French and South African artists (Guy-André Lagesse, Nicolas Barthélemy and Dorine Julien) from Les Pas Perdus, Marseille, a Japanese choreographer based in Bruxelles (Ikue Nakagawa) and the complete team of Trimukhi Platform (French Jean-Frédéric Chevallier, Bengali Sukla Bar and Santhal Bhudray Besra, Sumita Besra, Dani Hansda, Dhananjoy Hansda, Dulal Hansda, Falguni Hansda, Joba Hansda, Ramjit Hansda, Sukul Hansda, Salkhan Hansda, Surujmoni Hansda, Gurubhari Hembrom and more) prepared for the occasion in situ sound, dance and dance-theatre-video performances as well as gigantic art installations.
+To make things different this year, the night of theatre began at day time: the audience was invited to a surprising afternoon walk through the village and the surrounding deforested forest (called for this occasion “the bonsai jungle”).
+As each year, the festivity ended with a multi-cultural dance party.

 Both organiser and core “artist” of the Night of theatre series, TRIMUKHI PLATFORM is a 10 years old tribal Santhal/Bengali/French organisation dedicated to contemporary arts practices (performing arts, sound, visual and video arts), neighbourhood relations and invention of thought.
 It was founded in West Bengal, India, by 18 families from the Santhal village of Borotalpada (Motilal and Falguni Hansda, Delko and Kanai Hansda, Mado and Kalicharam Hembrom, Chamru and Sunita Soren, Bhudray and Sumita Besra, among others), a social worker from Kolkata (Sukla Bar) and an out-of-the-ordinary French theatre director and philosopher residing in India (Jean-Frédéric Chevallier).
 All the activities, the night-long festival of contemporary arts, photography, video and aural art installations, workshops and nightly wanderings in particular, are organised with the villagers and artists invited from Asia, North and South America and Europe.
 Amongst the 12 members of the directive bureau of Trimukhi Platform in Borotalpada village, the youngest is seven years old and the oldest is 45 years of age.

-For NIGHT OF THEATRE n°11, TRIMUKHI PLATFORM proposes four different kind of shows: one directed by Jean-Frédéric Chevallier with 20 dance-theatre performers, few domestic animals, investing a majestic mud house recently built in the village and using its façades for video art projections (titled: HOME THEATRE); a happening organised by Joba Hansda at the outskirts of the village; a sound installation designed by Sukul Hansda for a welcome ceremony; Santhal dances performed by the village women coordinated by Falguni and Motilal Hansda.
+For NIGHT OF THEATRE n°11, TRIMUKHI PLATFORM proposed three different kind of shows: one directed by Jean-Frédéric Chevallier with 12 dance-theatre performers from the team, investing a majestic mud house recently built in the village and using its façades for video art projections (titled: HOME MADE THEATRE); a sound installation designed by Sukul Hansda for a welcome ceremony (titled: JANGA DA SARÉ); Santhal dances performed by the village women coordinated by Falguni and Motilal Hansda (titled: BURU JATRA).

-For NIGHT OF THEATRE n°11, LES PAS PERDUS are building, together with the villagers, two gigantic art installations: one along the street crossing the village (titled: THE FLIP FLOP AVENUE OF FANCY HEAD DRESSES) and one in the middle of the elephants corridor (titled: THE MIGHTY GIANT — A SLIGHT APPEARANCE).
+For NIGHT OF THEATRE n°11, Guy-André Lagesse is building, together with Trimukhi Platform team, two gigantic art installations: one along the street crossing the village (titled: THE FLIP FLOP AVENUE OF FANCY HEAD DRESSES) and one in the middle of the elephants corridor (titled: THE MIGHTY GIANT — A SLIGHT APPEARANCE).

 For NIGHT OF THEATRE n°11, IKUE NAKAGAWA goes deeper in her collaboration with Trimukhi Platform team: directing a multi-facets trio to be showcased in front of Trimukhi Cultural Centre with Salkhan Hansda, Ramjit Hansda and Joba Hansda (titled: YUTEN) and dancing for an unexpected performative intervention — designed by Jean-Frédéric Chevallier — in the middle of a “bonsai” jungle (titled: TYPOLOGY OF THE UNEXPECTEDNESS).